hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 The overview of the process and background for TSS and how impacts functionally of the platform can be found [here](https://www.notion.so/swirldslabs/TSS-Threshold-Signature-Scheme-9e2676cc4f2a4650a8c0c33b774f3cf4).

+The proposal assumes no relation with the platform and defines a generic solution that can be adopted by any consumer, the only assumption the proposal is making is that exist a channel to connect each participant where the identity of the sender of a message has been previously validated.

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A threshold-based signing where a minimum number of parties (threshold) must collaborate to produce or verify a signature.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret s is divided into n shares by a dealer, and shares are sent to shareholders secretly.
 The secret "s" is shared among n shareholders in such a way that (a) with t or more than t shares can recover the secret, and (b) with fewer than t shares cannot obtain the secret.
 Shamir’s (t, n) SS is based on a linear polynomial and is unconditionally secure.